CFM97710 - Interest restriction: property and REITs: overview

 TIOPA 2010/S452

-The corporate interest restriction (CIR) applies to Real Estate Investment Trusts (REITs) and may restrict the amount of tax-interest the REIT may deduct in computing the income of its property rental business (PRB), which is exempted from corporation tax (CT), the taxable income of its other, residual business or both.
+The corporate interest restriction (CIR) applies to Real Estate Investment Trusts (REITs) and may restrict the amount of tax-interest the REIT may deduct in computing the income of its property rental business in the UK (‘PRB’), which is exempted from corporation tax (CT), the taxable income of its other, residual business or both.
+See IFM21020 for further information on the property rental business activities that are exempt from CT for a REIT.

 The rules which determine how the CIR is to be applied to REITs are in TIOPA10/S452.
 This legislation applies at the level of a single company, which may be either a member of a group UK REIT or a single company UK REIT.
 Where a CIR disallowance is allocated to such a company, S452 applies.

-Where the CIR disallowance is allocated to the PRB, the normal effect is to increase the property income dividends (PID) that must be paid to REIT shareholders.
-But, where this might require a distribution that cannot legally be paid, part of the PRB income is effectively taken out of the scope of the REIT exemption through a mechanism which creates tax-interest income of a residual business of the company, which is subject to CT.
+Where the CIR disallowance is allocated to the PRB, the normal effect is to increase the property income distributions (PID) that must be paid to REIT shareholders.
+The amount allocated to the PRB is limited to an amount that wouldn’t require a distribution that cannot legally be paid.
+Where an amount of CIR disallowance that could have been allocated to the PRB isn’t, either because it would create a distribution that could not legally be paid or because the REIT chooses not to allocate it to the PRB, that amount is effectively taken out of the scope of the REIT exemption through a mechanism which creates tax-interest income of the residual business of the REIT, which is subject to CT.

 Background